NeuronVibe/BLAST/README.md

 # BLAST
-This is the appendix material for the paper: BLAST: Towards Robust Detection of Sleep Spindles Across Clinical Settings.
+This is the appendix material for the paper: *BLAST: Towards Robust Detection of Sleep Spindles Across Clinical Settings*.